 Logins and other relevant credentials will be shared with the LEANZ Secretary.
 In the case the Editor resigns or is replaced the Secretary will pass login information to the replacement.

 Contact Information

 Contact the Editor with any questions, concerns, or suggestions related to this policy.

-Editor email: editor@LEANZ.org.nz
+Editor email: info@LEANZ.org.nz